-Table type Description Simple Simple tables are the most common form for storing data. table The following columns are defined for simple tables: Primary key, consisting of one columnObject key (XObjectKey) Many- to-many Many-to-many or M:N tables contain the relationships between two other tables. table The following columns are defined for many-to-many tables: A two column primary key Both columns are defined as foreign key columns on the referenced table.
-Object key (XObjectKey) Many-to-many tables are also called assignment tables in this documentation.
-Many- to-all table Many-to-all or M:all tables are a special type of assignment tables that were developed for One Identity Manager.
+Table type Description Simple Simple tables are the most common form for storing data. table The following columns are defined for simple tables: Primary key, consisting of one columnObject key (XObjectKey) Many- to-many table Many-to-many or M:N tables contain the relationships between two other tables.
+The following columns are defined for many-to-many tables: A two column primary key Both columns are defined as foreign key columns on the referenced table.
+Object key (XObjectKey) Many-to-many tables are also called assignment tables in this documentation. to-all d table M d ir Many-to-all or M:all tables are a special type of assignment tables that were developed for One Identity Manager.
 M:all tables are implemented if part of an assignment (all) can reference different tables, meaning dynamically determined.
 Valid tables can be limited in this way.
 For example, the owner of a group can be a user account or a group.